-- (a) Single action only firearms. - (b) Custom-shop firearms. - (c) Changes in the original factory sight configuration of the firearm, front adjustable sights. - (d) Peep, ghost, optical, electronic, Bo-Mar and Aristocrat type sights. - (e) Thumb rests, grip, or magazine extensions. - (f) Compensators or ported, weighted barrels. - (g) Competition, Race Type and Open Front Holsters are prohibited. - (h) Milling of slide, slide ports are allowed on only factoryoriginal approved models. - 3.2.3 Production Rimfire-as described in 3.2.1 except chambered for .22 caliber Rimfire ammunition.
-All standard safety features of guns must operate properly. - 3.2.4 Production Optic Firearm Same configuration as a Production Firearm in Rule 3.2.2 with the exception of addition of an optic and that revolvers are not allowed.
+- (a) Single action only firearms. - (b) Custom-shop firearms. - (c) Changes in the original factory sight configuration of the firearm, front adjustable sights. - (d) Peep, ghost, optical, electronic, Bo-Mar and Aristocrat type sights. - (e) Thumb rests, grip, or magazine extensions. - (f) Compensators or ported, weighted barrels. - (g) Competition, Race Type and Open Front Holsters are prohibited.

+3.2.3 Production Rimfire-as described in 3.2.1 except chambered for .22 caliber Rimfire ammunition.
+All standard safety features of guns must operate properly.

+3.2.4 Production Optic Firearm - Same configuration as a Production Firearm in Rule 3.2.2 with the exception of addition of an optic and that revolvers are not allowed.
 The following will apply: